jenkins-hero/jenkins-demo/README.md

-Repository to go along with the following tutorials:
+Repository to accompany the following tutorials:

 * *How to bootstrap Jenkins for disaster recovery and accountability* on the [master](https://github.com/tkgregory/jenkins-demo) branch
 ([YouTube video](https://youtu.be/s7dw0ahriQY))